 - Customization: According to your objectives and interests, you can customize a special report to meet the precise data you want to know.

-Now that you have seen all this information provided by Google Analytics and understand what moves your visitors, you can use this information to offer new remote jobs and interesting things.
+Now that you have seen all this information provided by Google Analytics and understand what moves your visitors, you can use this information to offer new and interesting things.

 Google Analytics is a great tool for any business.
 If you know how to use it correctly, it can give you a lot of useful information on how to improve your website, offers and catch up with your competition.
 Don’t just look at pretty graphs, learn how to use them to your advantage, more attention, and more conversions.